Carabouille/Alarm_Clock_dawn_simulator/README.md

 # PCB

 OK so now it's the moment to talk about my PCB!
 And it's a huge part of my project!
-It's only my second PCB so it's not perfect; the first was the macropad.
+It's only my second PCB so it's not perfect, the first was the macropad.

 <img src=Pictures/pcb_elec_1.png width="1000"/>